pawp81/PBI_OATP/README.md

     - e.
 Once the connection is established, right click on the database in the object explorer and click on New Query
     ![NewQuery](/images/NewQuery.png)
     - f.
 Create tables
-      - i Switch the connection to the database that will store reporting data.
+      - Switch the connection to the database that will store reporting data.
  ![EOPATPReporting](/images/EOPATPReporting.png)
-      - ii.
-Copy the content from CreateTable_script.sql and paste it in the SQL Query window
+      - Copy the content from CreateTable_script.sql and paste it in the SQL Query window
-      - iii.
-Click on Execute or press F5
+      - Click on Execute or press F5
-      - iv.
-This will create the required tables
+      - This will create the required tables

   ![Tables](/images/tables.png)